Ancient Egyptian retainer sacrifices: Evidence for retainer sacrifices

 As is common with most Egyptian archeology, the plundering and destructive excavation of tombs, both in the past and the present, for tomb riches, has hindered the ability to gain as much knowledge about retainer sacrifices as would be available if the tombs were intact.
 Dr. O'Connor does believe that retainer sacrifices were the exception, instead of the norm, in ancient Egypt.

-While there is some disputation as to the authenticity of retainer sacrifices, due to less than substantial evidence; however, most Egyptologists believe that retainer sacrifice did happen.
+There is some disputation as to the authenticity of retainer sacrifices, due to less than substantial evidence; however, most Egyptologists believe that retainer sacrifice did happen.
 Normally, ancient Egyptians in shared gravesites were buried at different times.
 To the contrary, in those graves believed to contain retainer sacrifices, the individuals were buried simultaneously, suggesting these retainers were sacrificed.
 The archeologists claim that since the grave roofing is continuous, the burials had to have been made at the same time.

 Reasons for retainer sacrifices

 Pharaohs' and nobles' perspective

-The purpose of retainer sacrifices was "to enable the wealthy noble[s and pharaohs] to enjoy the same kind of life-style after death as [they] had during [their] lifetime.
+The purpose of retainer sacrifices was "to enable the wealthy nobles [and pharaohs] to enjoy the same kind of life-style after death as [they] had during [their] lifetime".
 They also wanted to maintain the same social status they had enjoyed on earth; a social hierarchy that was based upon being served by others.
 Pharaohs used retainer sacrifices to reinforce the power of the position of the pharaoh, by showing the control they had over their subjects.
 Pharaohs also used retainer sacrifices to help communicate the idea that the state was literally worth dying for.